LaranIkal/AgileEngine/README.md

 # Code challenge for Agile Engine

-# What this Perl program does?.
+# What does this Perl program do?.

 - Asks for an input filename and for a word to search in the file.
 - It checks if the file exists, if so, it searches the word inside the file.